OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 A. The comprehensive vulnerability history tracking metrics, the open CVE database logs, and the continuous integration build parameters.

-B. The exact package name, the active version number, the origin download URL, the applicable license, and the intended product use case.
+B. The exact package name, the active version number, the origin download URL, the applicable license(s), and the intended product use case.

 C. The total number of internal engineering developers, the estimated project completion dates, and the repository file download statistics.